JaredMcB/DDRM/ResearchJournal.md

 # October 9, 2020

 12:48 PM - Today I will get the automated testers ready.
-This should not take long and I expect to be done with the Linear SDE's by 2:00 PM (at least for the forward Euler scheme, the other scheme will not be hard to introduce later.)
+This should not take long and I expect to be done with the Linear SDE's by 2:00 PM (at least for the forward Euler scheme, the other schemes will not be hard to introduce later.)
 After that I will create a tester notebook for the DWOL model.
 Then I will go from there.

 4:25 PM - worked on LSDE tester.
-It was a nice exercise one thing I learned was that when I changed `get_wf` to include the functionality of outputing the predictor process I didn't realize that it was **not offset** with the input signal as it out to be in our implementation of Data-drive model reduction.
-The wiener filter I have programed does not build in the offset it creates the estimator straight across.
+It was a nice exercise.
+One thing I learned was that when I changed `get_wf` to include the functionality of outputting the predictor process I didn't realize that it was **not offset** with the input signal as it ought to be in our implementation of Data-drive model reduction.
+The Wiener filter I have programed does not build in the offset.
+It creates the estimator straight across.
 Including `X_n` in the causal prediction of `Y_n`.
-Anyway I have not yet finished the tester notebook yet.
+Anyway, I have not yet finished the tester notebook yet.
 Now I am going to work on my CV which is due Monday.

+# October 13, 2020

+1:33 PM - Today I want to finally discover what can account for the poor performance of the of Wiener filter with the new code.
+I will do as Dr. Lin suggested and interchange the algorithms for the various estimators.

+Then after that has been accomplished and I can account for the error and fix it, I will continue to write the tester notebooks.
+And start to cover some good ground.
+The goal is still to submit a paper by thanksgiving.